rosedu/techblog/_posts/2012-07-29-a-weird-behaviour-in-c.md

 One can easily see that `gcc` did the operations on `x` before starting the function call sequence while `clang` interleaved stack operations with operations on `x` such that the output is the one we would expect.
+Not to mention the fact that substraction was replaced by addition.

 However, what allows the compilers to do this?
 Luckily, we have compiled with warnings on: